UI-Nerd/Bold-UI-Dev-1/README.md

 Steps to get up and running -

-Create directory in your work space <<angular-ws>> Clone the repo - git clone https://github.com/UI-Nerd/angular-ws.git Change directory to angular-ws - cd angular-ws
+1.Create directory in your work space <<angular-ws>>

+2.Clone the repo - git clone https://github.com/UI-Nerd/angular-ws.git

+3.Change directory to angular-ws - cd angular-ws

-Execute npm install
+4.Execute npm install

-Execute bower install
+5.Execute bower install

-Then execute grunt startDev
+6.Then execute grunt startDev

-And finally execute grunt
+7.And finally execute grunt

 That's it.
 You have correctly configured your workspace.

 What exactly is happening with all those commands?